 Examples of T-Accounts

-I sell a cup of coffee to a customer for £2.50.
+A cup of coffee is sold for £2.50.
 What happens in the accounts?

-As you can see, my bank account (an asset account) is debited £2.50, increasing its value.
-My income account (revenue account) is being credited £2.50, increasing its value, making the transaction balanced.
+As you can see, the bank account is debited £2.50, increasing its value.
+The income account (revenue account) is being credited £2.50, increasing its value and making the transaction balanced.

-However, I also use some inventory when making the coffee:
+However, the business will use some inventory when making the coffee:

 The ingredients for the cup of coffee are recorded as inventory (asset account).
-They come from my store cupboard.
-My inventory is reduced each time I sell a coffee so I need to credit the inventory account by 50p, reducing its value.
+They come from the business’ store cupboard.
+Inventory is reduced each time a cup of coffee is sold, so the business needs to credit the inventory account by 50p, reducing its value.
 This is a double-entry, and the accounts are balanced.

-My coffee shop purchases another coffee machine for £700.
-However, I sign an agreement to pay for the machine next month.
-So what happens to the accounts?
+The coffee shop has purchased another coffee machine for £700.
+However, it decides to pay for the machine the following month.
+So, what happens to the accounts?

-As I’ve received the coffee machine, I’ve gained £700 worth of fixed assets (this account has been debited).
+As the business has received the coffee machine, it has gained £700 worth of fixed assets (this account has been debited).

-My bank account is credited £700 (reducing its value) as I’m now paying for the coffee machine.
+In the next month, the business’ bank account is credited £700 (reducing its value) as the business has now paid for the coffee machine.

-With the outstanding bill paid, accounts payable account is debited by £700, reducing its value and showing that I no longer owe this amount.
+With the outstanding bill paid, accounts payable account is debited by £700, reducing its value and showing that there is no more money owed.

 Example 3 – Paying rent

-I need to pay £2000 for renting the unit space for my coffee shop.
-I pay the rent on time, on the day that it is due.
-So what happens to the accounts?
+The business needs to pay £2,000 for renting the unit for the coffee shop.
+So, what happens to the accounts?

-Rent is classed as an operating cost as it’s a standard cost required to run my business.
-Operating costs are a type of expense so it is debited by £2000.
+Rent is classed as an operating cost as it’s a standard cost required to run the business.
+Operating costs are a type of expense, so it is debited by £2,000.

-To pay the rent, I’ve used cash, so my bank account (an asset account) is credited by £2000.
+To pay the rent, the business has used cash, so the bank account (an asset account) is credited by £2,000.

-Next month I can’t afford to pay the rent.
-I agree with the landlord that I can pay it back the following month in addition to that month’s rent.
-So for this month:
+As an example, say the next month comes and the business can’t afford to pay the rent.
+They agree with the landlord to pay it back the following month, in addition to that month’s rent as well.

-As I owe both this month and last month’s rent, I have to pay £4000.
-My bank account is credited £4000, whilst the accounts payable account is debited £2000 and rent is debited £2000.
+As the business has owed both this month and last month’s rent, it has to pay £4,000.
+The bank account is credited £4,000, whilst the accounts payable account is debited £2,000 and rent is debited £2,000.
 Therefore, both debits and credits are equal in this transaction.

 Example 4: Rent prepaid for a quarter

-In this example, I need to pay rent for the next quarter in advance for my coffee shop’s unit space.
+In this example, the business has decided to pay rent for the next quarter.

-I now have three month’s worth of rent paid for, so my prepayments (prepaid rent) account is debited £6000.
+With three months of rent paid for, the prepayments (prepaid rent) account is debited £6,000.

 Prepayments is an ‘asset’ account on the balance sheet.
-This prepaid £6000 represents an asset because my landlord owes me 3 months usage of his property since I have paid rent in advance.
+This prepaid £6,000 represents an asset because the landlord owes the business 3 months usage of their property rent has been paid in advance.

 Common mistakes when using T-accounts